daniellitole/JobAnalyzer/README.md

 # JobAnalyzer

 Application Description:
-This application is called "Job Analyzer" and was created by Daniel Le in the summer of 2020 as a personal project.
-The purpose of this project is to allow the user to track and produce control charts of jobs for the purposes of process improvement.
+This application is called "Job Analyzer" and was created by Daniel Le in the summer of 2020 as a intern project.
+The purpose of this project is to allow his employer, Orange Coast Testing to track and produce control charts of jobs for the purposes of process improvement.
 These are the raw files that were then used to create a downloadable and executable application in a .exe format.

 Features:
 Upon opening, the user is greeted with a welcome message.
 After dismissing the message, the user is greeted with an input window.
 This window is where the user inputs their